 A letter to Aitch from Lyn from their game farm at Hella Hella in the Umkomaas river valley:

-Top picture is actually of the Umgeni river.
-We went with the 4X4 people to help ferry stranded people across to their homes or back from their homes so they could go to town.
+This picture is actually of the upper Umgeni river.
+We went with the 4X4 club people to help ferry stranded people across to their homes or back from their homes so they could go to town.
 Corran Addison in seen ferrying a lady across the river.
-On my one trip I had a person plus a bag of mealie meal on the deck of my kayak.
+On my one trip I had a person behind me and a bag of mealie meal on the deck of my kayak.
 So much for my strict One Man One Boat policy!

 The Umgeni at Blue Lagoon: